-3.2.1.2.1.2 Criteria for Subarea A2, Written Communication

-Courses in fulfillment of Subarea A2 will develop students' proficiency in written communication in English.
+3.2.1.2.2 Criteria for Area 1A, English Composition Courses in fulfillment of Area 1A will develop students' proficiency in English Composition.
 Coursework must include active participation and practice in written communication in English.

-3.2.1.2.2 Criteria for Subarea A3, Critical Thinking
+3.2.1.2.3 Criteria for Area 1B, Critical Thinking

-Courses in fulfillment of Subarea A3 will develop students' knowledge and understanding of logic and its relation to language; of elementary inductive and deductive processes, including an understanding of the formal and informal fallacies of language and thought; and of the ability to distinguish matters of fact from issues of judgment or opinion.
-Courses in fulfillment of Subarea A3 will develop students' abilities to analyze, criticize, and advocate ideas; to reason inductively and deductively; and to reach well-supported factual or judgmental conclusions.
+Courses in fulfillment of Area 1B will develop students' knowledge and understanding of logic and its relation to language; of elementary inductive and deductive processes, including an understanding of the formal and informal fallacies of language and thought, and of the ability to distinguish matters of fact from issues of judgment or opinion.
+Courses in fulfillment of Area 1B will develop students' abilities to analyze, critique, and advocate ideas; to reason inductively and deductively; and to reach well-supported conclusions.